Mini-Maker Montage with Genially

 Specifics: This week we were introduced to what a maker is (really anyone who creates!) and even tried our first mini-maker challenge (30 minutes to create a wearable object that represents you and has a moveable part).
 We also competed a group project around “Caines Arcade”.

-Aha moment: Me… A Maker?
+Reflection/ Aha moment: Me… A Maker?
 I did not realize until today that I am a maker!
 I love to create fondant cakes, scrapbooks, and unique digital resources.
 Being a “Maker” comes in so many forms!

 Future Application: I want to show students that every single one of them is a maker by doing a share-out like we did in class.
 I will also use the “Caines Arcade” Mini-Maker challenge with my class as an icebreaker challenge.
 It was a blast!